In Loving Memory of

 The family thanks the kind and hard-working staff of Cedar Senior Living, Housecall Providers Hospice, and Providence Mobile Health.

-In lieu of flowers, donations in Jean’s memory may be made to Heifer International (heifer.org), Ainsworth UCC (aucc.org), or an organization that you admire for its work to make Portland and the larger world more just, peaceful and beautiful.
+In lieu of flowers, donations in Jean’s memory may be made to Heifer International (heifer.org), Ainsworth UCC (ainsworthucc.org), or an organization that you admire for its work to make Portland and the larger world more just, peaceful and beautiful.